 FACT: Refusing a sobriety test such as a breathalyzer is against the law, but it is a separate offense from DUI.
 It is punishable by suspension of your driver’s license, from anywhere from 180 days to three years.
 Other penalties, such as probation, jail, and mandatory addiction evaluations also apply for refusing a breathalyzer, and sometimes for refusing other chemical tests (depending on the circumstances).

-Contact O’Keeffe O’Brien Lyson Foss About DUI Cases
+Contact O’Keeffe O’Brien Lyson Attorneys About DUI Cases